 Take the dough out of your bulk container and divide the mass into two halves.
 Pre-shape into two loosely shaped boules to rest for 25 minutes.
 Cover with inverted bowls or damp towels to keep the resting dough moist.

 After your pre-shape rest, shape each dough mass into whatever shape you prefer, boule or batard.
-If you have any figs popping out try to gently poke them back into the dough.
+If you have any figs popping out, try to poke them back into the dough.
 It’s not critical, but sometimes these figs at the outside will scorch a bit in the oven.

 Using linen-lined baskets for this recipe is a good idea.
 Figs will be moist and can create a mess.

 Pop them into your baskets, cover with wrap & toss them into the fridge immediately.
-This recipe moves fast and we want to get the dough’s temperature down as fast as possible.
+This recipe moves fast, and we want to get the dough’s temperature down as quickly as possible.
 I almost like to think of the proof for this recipe just the same as a 100% whole wheat sourdough: fermentation moves at quite the clip.

 - 20 minutes @ 500ºF w/ steam